29 April ~ Since the trend change a few months ago, we have invested in precious metals and mining and exited the general market indexes.

 A report on the sad saga of Disney heirs.
 Click here to read about their decade's long money squabbles.

 A surprising new study indicates those who voluntarily work past retirement age are generally happier than those who retire.
-Click here to read the entire 30-page scholarly work.
+Click here to read the entire 30-page scholarly paper.

 Scientists correlate -1.5% market drops with more hospital admissions.
 To read more, click here.